maxwellmlin/Edpuzzle-Skip/README.md

 # How to use
 - Open Chrome DevTools in the Edpuzzle
 - In the Sources/Overrides panel, select the `Edpuzzle-Skip` folder from this repository
+- If Chrome asks, allow access to the folder
+- The page should crash; reload and the Edpuzzle should be skippable